Navigation auf uzh.ch

 What does equality and diversity mean for academia?
 Dr. Christiane Löwe, emphasized the importance of data analysis as a foundational step.
 By understanding the data, effective tailor-made measures can be implemented.
 Equality and diversity in higher education institutions also require ongoing cultural change, for example through the establishment of inclusive language and diversity training.

 UZH is strong in many fields of research and innovation.
-Together with Dr. Lisa Müller, Head of Research Development, and Agatha Keller, Co-Lead of the EU Grants Access office, the delegation members discussed UZH’s strategy in promoting research and its quality, as well as ensuring access to funds, especially in the context of the non-association to Horizon Europe.
+Together with Dr. Lisa Müller, Head of Research & Grants Office, and Agatha Keller, Co-Lead of the EU Grants Access office, the delegation members discussed UZH’s strategy in promoting research and its quality, as well as ensuring access to funds, especially in the context of the non-association to Horizon Europe.

 Another aspect of particular interest to the delegation was the promotion of interdisciplinarity.
 To underpin its position among the world’s leading research institutions, the university has established its University Research Priority Programs (URPP).
 The URPP creates and promotes interdisciplinary academic networks in selected focal areas and contributes to advancing knowledge in research fields that benefit society.